Chanakan55991/ServerGuard/README.md

 ## Requirements

 The server must be running 1.16.5 because currently the code was still bound to that version.
 In the future release I will try to make it have a backward compatibility with other version!
+And it also require you to have ProtocolLib installed on the server

 ## Contributing